Before and After Gallery

 Posterior Crossbite

-In this series of before and after pictures, patients were diagnosed by our orthodontist to have a posterior crossbite.
+In this series of before and after pictures, patients were diagnosed by our orthodontists to have a posterior crossbite.
 This means that the top back teeth bite down inside the bottom back teeth.

 Posterior Crossbite Treated with Rapid Palatal Expander

 An (RPE) is used to expand and make the upper jaw wider.
 This appliance helps to correct posterior crossbites.
-For best results it is suggested to use before the palatal sutures fuse together which is usually around ages of 13-15 years.
+For the best results, it is suggested to use before the palatal sutures fuse together, which is usually around ages of 13-15 years.

 Early expansion can prevent asymmetric growth due to posterior crossbites and can decrease the incidence of canine impacts on the upper jaw.